Sami Zayn: Championship reigns (2023–present)

-After SummerSlam, Zayn was transferred to the SmackDown brand, where he began feuding with United States Champion Solo Sikoa.
-On the August 29 episode of SmackDown, Zayn defeated Sikoa to win the United States Championship.
+After SummerSlam, Zayn was transferred to the SmackDown brand, where he won the WWE United States Championship by defeating Solo Sikoa on the August 29 episode of SmackDown.
 Zayn would implement the "United States Championship Open Challenge", successfully retaining the title weekly against the likes of John Cena, Rey Fénix, Carmelo Hayes, Je'Von Evans, Aleister Black, and Shinsuke Nakamura, before losing the title to Ilja Dragunov on the October 17 edition of SmackDown, ending his reign at 49 days.
+Heading into 2026, Zayn set his sights on capturing his first world championship in WWE.
+At Saturday Night's Main Event XLIII, Zayn defeated Damian Priest, Randy Orton and Trick Williams to earn an Undisputed WWE Championship match at the Royal Rumble on January 31, where he failed to win the title from Drew McIntyre.
+Zayn won his second United States championship when he defeated Carmelo Hayes in an open challenge on the March 27 episode of SmackDown, but lost it to Trick Williams 23 days later at WrestleMania 42, and failed to regain the title from Williams at Backlash.